Properties of Molecular Gas in Galaxies in Early and Mid Stage of Interaction: II. Molecular Gas Fraction: Discussion

-One possible scenario is that wide-spread shock in the galaxies compresses the interstellar gas.
-In order to understand wide-spread star formation throughout interacting galaxies as seen in the Antennae Galaxies which can not be explained by gas concentration models (e.g., \cite{BH96}), \citet{Barnes04} made star formation model in which star formation takes place where the rate of shock-induced mechanical heating changes largely.
-His model successfully explained the wide-spread star formation seen in the Mice galaxy (NGC~4676) which is in the early stage of the interaction.
+We discuss possible mechanisms of the enhancement of $f_{\mathrm{mol}}$ seen in interacting galaxies even in the early stage in terms of a shock-induced molecular gas formation.
+One possible scenario is that widespread shock in the galaxies compresses the interstellar gas.
+In order to understand widespread star formation throughout interacting galaxies as seen in the Antennae Galaxies which cannot be explained by gas concentration models (e.g., \cite{BH96}), \citet{Barnes04} made a star-formation model in which star formation takes place where the rate of shock-induced mechanical heating changes substantially.
+His model successfully explained the widespread star formation seen in the Mice galaxy (NGC 4676) which is in the early stage of the interaction is due to the shock-induced star formation, and it lasts about 10$^{8}$ years.
 Additionally, \citet{Icke85} shows by numerical hydrodynamic calculations that shocks occur in a disc of gas in a gravitationally perturbed galaxy at the early stage of the interaction even in a distant encounter like fly-by interactions.
-In Icke's simulations, strong shock emerges even in the minor merger whose mass ratio of 4.
+In Icke's simulations, strong shock emerges even in the minor merger whose mass ratio is 4.
+The fact that it is observed a shock feature in secondary galaxy NGC 5394 which is one of our samples \citep{Roche15} reinforces these simulations.
 In the result, it can be thought that high pressure is brought to the galaxy.
-This pressure induced by the interaction with the counterpart galaxy should enhance the conversion rate from H\emissiontype{I} to H$_{2}$ and high $f_{\mathrm{mol}}$ is achieved even in low surface density of total gas.
+This pressure induced by the interaction with the counterpart galaxy should enhance the conversion rate from H\emissiontype{I} to H$_{2}$, and high $f_{\mathrm{mol}}$ is achieved even in the low surface density of total gas.